pidjay/AdvancedCollectionView/README.md

 #### When are features X, Y and Z going to be released?

 I don't know.
 I'm working on this project on my free time and as such I cannot commit on any kind of schedule.
 But if you feel like it, you could take matters into your own hands and do a pull request.

+#### Should I upgrade the framework to the latest version?

+AdvancedCollectionView is using Semantic Versioning and as such it follows specific guidelines for adding, deprecating or removing new features, but also when making incompatible changes in the API.
+So, as long as the release is not MAJOR (first number in the version changing), you should be safe.
+You can read more about it on [semver.org](http://semver.org).